ansarilaith/laith-taha/EZIoT_SDK/README.md

 ```

-If you wanted, you could have it send back a response that is did as it was told:
+If you wanted, you could have it send back a response that indicating it did as it was told:

 `rowid = eziot.post_data('response','FunBoard_1','neopixels','red','okay')`